Jelleas/IntroOOP/40-Problem-set-4/10 problem set.md

   ![TCP1!](pset41.png)

-14. (5 points) 􀄻is time, we want to send three TCP segments, but one of the segments got dropped on its way from one host to another.
+14. (5 points) This time, we want to send three TCP segments, but one of the segments got dropped on its way from one host to another.
 Again, all segments are 32 bytes in size.
 Fill in the 3 blanks below, and explain your reasoning for the numbers you choose!